alex-gutev/live_cells/docs-src/docs/basics/error-handling.md

 :::note

-We've packaged the input field in a `StaticWidget` subclass which takes the cell to which to bind the content of the field as an argument.
+We've packaged the input field in a `CellWidget` subclass which takes the cell to which to bind the content of the field as an argument.
 This allows us to reuse this error handling logic wherever a numeric input text field is required.